fimselamse/fimselamse.github.io/_posts/2023-03-21-drop-the-car.markdown

 ### Comparing Apples to Apples - An Interactive plot of Crime Trends

 Our final plot is an interactive timeseries that allows readers to compare the rise in theft with other types of crime in San Francisco.
 The illustration offers an wide array of different crimes, enabling users to put the theft epidemic into context and understand its significance in relation to other criminal activities.
 It also aims to highlight how crime in particular, has seen a steep increase compared to other types of crime in San Francisco.

+To compare different types of crime, simply click on the type of crimes in the legend you want to compare.
+You can deselect types of crime by clicking on them again.

 <iframe src="{{page.bokeh}}" width="100%" height="600px" frameborder="0">
     Sorry, your browser doesn't support iframes.